conscious competence learning model

 four stages of learning theory - unconscious incompetence to unconscious competence matrix - and other theories and models for learning and change

-Here is a summary of the explanation, definitions and usage of the 'conscious competence' learning theory, including the 'conscious competence matrix' model, its extension/development, and origins of the 'conscious competence' theory.
+Here is a summary of the explanation, definitions and usage of the 'conscious competence' learning theory, including the 'conscious competence matrix' model, its extension/development, and origins/history of the 'conscious competence' theory.

 Related to the 'conscious competence' model also below are other theories and models for personal learning and change.